pracks224/Interview_Prep/CLOUD_AWS_AZURE_GCP/AWS_RDS.md

 # Amazon Relation Database Service (RDS)

+### What is RDS, and how does it differ from DynamoDB?

+- RDS (Relational Database Service): Managed service for SQL databases like MySQL, PostgreSQL, and Aurora.
+- DynamoDB: NoSQL database service designed for key-value and document-based applications.

 ### _Managed relational database service_

 ### _Amazon RDS provides cost-efficient and scalable relational database capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching and backups.
 It frees you to focus on your applications so you can give them the fast performance, high availability, security and compatibility they need._